dylan-lang/opendylan/documentation/website/source/articles/macro-system/faq-tips.rst

   the macro.
 - Ensure you haven't accidently given a pattern variable the same name as an auxiliary rule set.
+- In Open Dylan, use ``define traced macro`` to get additional debug output while developing macros.

 How can I combine multiple names into one?